AllyOMara/PPP-CPP/README.md

 <br><br>

 ## Notes
-[std_lib_facilities.h](https://github.com/AllyOMara/PPP-CPP/tree/main/Libraries) is a simple header specific to Programming Principles and Practice Using C++, utilised in the first few chapters.<br><br>
+[std_lib_facilities.h](https://github.com/AllyOMara/PPP-CPP/tree/main/Libraries) is a simple header specific to Programming Principles and Practice Using C++, utilised in the first few chapters.
+For proper compiling, please ensure it is placed in the same folder.
 <br><br>

 ## Sources